ArthurVillela1/Black-Scholes-app/README.md

 [Black-Scholes Option Pricing Web App](https://pricingoptions.streamlit.app/)

+## Features
+- Black-Scholes option pricing
+- P&L heatmap
+- Greeks calculation
+- Vizualisation of how greeks behave against each input of the Black-Scholes model

 ## Technologies Used
 - **Python**: Implement the logic for the pricing model, heatmap and greeks.
 - **Streamlit**: User interface